pvalena/fedora-rails-doc/ror70.md

 * Targeted release: [[Releases/36 | Fedora 36 ]]
 * Last updated: <!-- this is an automatic macro — you don't need to change this line -->  {{REVISIONYEAR}}-{{REVISIONMONTH}}-{{REVISIONDAY2}}
+* FESCo issue: <will be assigned by the Wrangler>
+* Tracker bug: <will be assigned by the Wrangler>
+* Release notes tracker: <will be assigned by the Wrangler>

 == Detailed Description ==
 The Ruby on Rails stack is evolving quickly and Fedora needs to keep pace with it.
-Therefore the whole Ruby on Rails stack should be updated from 6.0 in Fedora 35 to 7.0 (latest version) in Fedora 36.
+Therefore the whole Ruby on Rails stack should be updated from 6.1 in Fedora 35 to 7.0 (latest version) in Fedora 36.
 This will ensure that all the Ruby developers using Fedora have the latest and greatest RPM-packaged Ruby on Rails.

 == Benefit to Fedora ==
 This update will keep Fedora up-to-date and will ensure that the current Ruby on Rails developers stay with us as they will get support for system-packaged Ruby on Rails of the latest version.
-Apart from that, update to Rails 7.0 will bring .
-Update to Rails 7.0 contains hundreds of other fixes and improvements across all the frameworks.
+Update to Rails 7.0 contains hundreds of fixes and improvements across all the frameworks.
+For new features, please see 'User Experience'.

 == Scope ==
 * Proposal owners: